 20. He began renovating the Louvre and Tuileries Palaces.

 Henri’s mother-in-law, Catherine de Medici had already begun building the new Palais de Tuileries during her lifetime, and Henri would continue to expand on this.
 He began renovating the Palais du Louvre as well as the Tuileries, with the intention of connecting the two.

-At the time, the palace consisted of long, narrow buildings which were enlarged so that it could join the long gallery along the Seine river, the Grande Galerie.
+At the time, the royal palace consisted of long, narrow buildings which were enlarged so that it could join the long gallery along the Seine river, the Grande Galerie.
 This Grande Galerie would run all the way to the older Louvre Palace in the east.

 21. He signed the Edict of Nantes.

 In an attempt to reduce Catholic and Protestant tensions, Henri signed the Edict of Nantes in 1598 which granted the Protestants of France (Huguenots) substantial rights in France to live and practise their religion.
 Henri, pragmatic as ever, wanted to live and let live.